 100%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates what the skill does (security remediation workflow using Snyk), how it works (scan, fix, validate, PR), and when to use it (with a detailed bulleted list of trigger scenarios).
-It uses third-person voice, includes natural trigger terms users would actually say, and occupies a clearly distinct niche.
+This is a strong skill description that clearly articulates what the skill does (scan, fix, validate, PR creation for security vulnerabilities via Snyk) and when to use it with a comprehensive list of trigger scenarios.
+The description is well-structured, uses third-person voice, includes natural user language, and occupies a distinct niche that minimizes conflict with other skills.

 | Dimension | Reasoning | Score |